BharathVarma2907/inventory_management_app/DEPLOY_NOW.md

 ### 2.4 Test Frontend
 1. Open your Vercel URL in browser
 2. You should see the premium inventory UI
-3. Products should load from your Render backend
+3. Products should load from your Railway backend

 ---